 - Discharge from the penis, vagina or rectum.

-In order to eliminate and prevent the transmission of sexually transmitted diseases, the McIntosh County Health Department provides free confidential testing, evaluation, health education, and treatment for the following STDs:
+In order to eliminate and prevent the transmission of sexually transmitted infections, the McIntosh County Health Department provides free confidential testing, evaluation, health education, and treatment for the following STIs:

 - Pubic lice (crabs)